Proto-Garage/crun/README.md

 ## User
 A default user called `admin` is created when `crun` is started for the first time.
-The `admin` user may be used to created
+The `admin` user's password is set on the `config.json` file.

 ### Attributes
 * `username (String)`
 * `password (String)`